bolianchen/unsupervised-depth-predictors/README.md

 ## Environment Setup

 The codes are tested with tensorflow 1.15 and its official binaries are built with cuda10.0 that might be inconsistent with yours.
-Using conda environments is likely to prevent you from suffering.
+Using conda environments would prevent the sufferings.

 ```
 $ conda create -n your_virtual_env_name python=3.6